intro module background

 • Allowing minors to access a loaded firearm

-Penalties for firearms charges in Miami
+What are the penalties for firearms charges in Miami?

 Florida lawmakers have a “10-20-Life” law, which imposes severe penalties on those who use a firearm in the commission of a crime.
 In many cases, a mandatory prison term of 10 years may be required in a conviction.
 Your criminal defense lawyer’s quality, experience, and trial skills are very important in these cases.